Differential privacy statistical inference for a directed graph network model with covariates: Numerical Analyses

-In this section, we will verify the asymptotic results of differentially private estimator in the covariate directed graph network model through numerical simulations, and give an example of real data.
+In this section, we utilize numerical simulations to verify the asymptotic results of differential privacy estimators in directed graph networks with covariates, and further illustrate the accuracy of the privacy parameter estimation through the analysis of actual data.